tma0si3/cr-examples/hello-world-webui/readme.md

-# Bosch IoT Things - Hello World Example
+# Bosch IoT Things - Hello World UI

 This example shows how to create a simple user interface to list your first Hello World Thing.
 For detailed instructions see: <a href="https://m2m.bosch-si.com/cr/doku.php?id=005_dev_guide:tutorial:001_hello_world">here</a>